TECHNICAL I ELECTRIC BASICS

 Both currents seem important.
 Conventional current makes calculations easier because you will mostly work with positive numbers.
 Electron flow provides a better understanding on how electronic components work, such as diodes and transistors.

-Direct Current.
+Direct Current

-Alternating Current.
+Alternating Current

-Alternating current is a type of current in which electrons change direction of flow, flowing back and forth due to exchanging of positions between the negative and positive polarities.
+Alternating current is a type of current in which electrons change direction of flow, flowing back and forth due to the exchanging of positions between the negative and positive polarities.

-Since electrons always flow from negative to positive.
-When polarities exchange positions, they also alternate the direction of flow so that they continue flowing towards the positive polarity.
+Since electrons always flow from negative to positive, when polarities exchange positions, they also alternate the direction of flow so that they continue flowing towards the positive polarity.

 The exchange of positions between two polarities can be done by moving the magnetic field across a conductor.
 Alternating current is produced by AC generators.

-How current is measured?
+How Current is Measured

 Current is measured in amperes by an instrument called an ammeter.
-One ampare is equivalent to 6,24 × 10¹⁸ or 6 240 000 000 000 000 000 electrons passing through any point within a circuit, every second.
+One ampere is equivalent to 6,24 × 10¹⁸ or 6 240 000 000 000 000 000 electrons passing through any point within a circuit every second.

 The diagram below shows an ammeter connected in series with a circuit lamp.